PA - Programmatic Agreement

 Project Resource Coordinator

-The Resource Coordinator is assigned to a Denver Service Center branch with a regional geographic focus and will function as a project manager on specific projects and provide first line supervision to the project specialists.
+The Resource Coordinator is assigned to a Denver Service Center (DSC) branch with a regional geographic focus and will function as a project manager on specific projects and provide first line supervision to the project specialists.

 Project Specialist (PS)